Riverview Hospital (Coquitlam): Industrial Therapy Building

 The Industrial Therapy Building was implemented in 1963, with a total cost of $505,000.
 Patients were assigned for instruction and training in a selected shop, which included cabinet, upholstery, furniture finishing, metal, printing, electronics, machine, mattresses, tailor, and shoemaking.
 It was said that the program was of use to the patients, as they would need vocations when they were to resume life in the community.
 The shops were supposed to give them skills to work once discharged from the hospital.

-Acute Geriatric Psychiatric Division
+Geriatric Psychiatric Division

 The Geriatric Psychiatry Division of Riverview Hospital was opened in 1985.
 A 26-bed acute (temporary) admissions unit was opened.
 The division was intended to be the first stage of a larger implementation of geriatric services in psychiatry across British Columbia.
 The program focused on social interaction and fast movement into the community and social situations.

 Film industry

 The vacant structures that used to form the hospital are now often used as filming locations.
-Shows and films such as Watchmen, Supernatural, The X Files, Arrow, Elf, Smallville, Happy Gilmore, Prison Break, Riverdale, Motherland: Fort Salem, The Butterfly Effect, Final Destination 2, and Grave Encounters have made use of the Riverview property to form sets depicting a variety of scenes.
+Shows and films such as Watchmen, Supernatural, The X Files, Arrow, Elf, Smallville, Happy Gilmore, Prison Break, Riverdale, Falling Skies, Motherland: Fort Salem, The Butterfly Effect, Final Destination 2, and Grave Encounters have made use of the Riverview property to form sets depicting a variety of scenes.
 A significant portion of Deadpool 2, including the initial and final battle sequences, was filmed at Centre Lawn.